-1. "Existing structure or development" means a shoreline structure or development which was lawfully constructed or established prior to the effective date of the Shoreline Management Act or the Shoreline Master Program (SMP), or amendments thereto, but which is not consistent with present regulations or standards of this SMP.
-2. Existing structures that were legally established and are used for a legal use but which do not meet the regulations for setbacks, buffers or yards; area; bulk; height or density may be maintained and repaired and may be enlarged or expanded provided that said enlargement does not increase the extent of noncompliance with the regulations by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses.
-3. An existing structure for which a variance has been issued shall be considered a legal existing structure and the requirements of this section shall apply as they apply to existing structures.
-4. An existing structure which is moved any distance must be brought into conformance with the regulations for setbacks, buffers or yards and other applicable regulations for new development and uses.
-5. If an existing development is damaged to the extent that reconstruction/replacement is warranted, it may be reconstructed/replaced to those configurations existing immediately prior to the time the development was damaged.
+34. An existing structure for which a variance has been issued shall be considered a legal existing structure and the requirements of this section shall apply as they apply to existing structures.
+45. An existing structure which is moved any distance must be brought into conformance with the regulations for setbacks, buffers or yards and other applicable regulations for new development and uses.
+56. If an existing development is damaged to the extent that reconstruction/replacement is warranted, it may be reconstructed/replaced to those configurations existing immediately prior to the time the development was damaged.
 In order for this reconstruction/replacement to occur, application must be made for all necessary permits within twenty-four months of the date the damage occurred, and all reconstruction/replacement must be completed within two years of permit issuance.

-7.H.
-Nonconforming Uses and Lots
+H. Nonconforming Uses and Lots